PedroFellipeAntunes/halftone-java/README.md

 # Halftone

-This project is a Java Maven application built using NetBeans IDE and Swing that applies the effect of **halftone** to a image, with dots or lines as the pattern.
+This project is a Java Maven application built using NetBeans IDE and Swing that applies the effect of **halftone** to a image, with dots, lines or sine wave as the pattern.

 <p align="center">
   <img src="images/tests/cameraman_Halftone%5BLines%2C10%2C45.0%5D.png" width="250" alt="Example 1">